nightwatchjs/nightwatch-docs/guide/using-nightwatch/finding-and-interacting-with-elements.md

 <div class="alert alert-info">
 <h5>Element Retries</h5>
 When interacting with elements, Nightwatch polls the DOM for a configurable duration when trying to find any element.
-If the element is not found, a `NoSuchElementError` error is thrown.
+If the element is not found, a <code>NoSuchElementError</code> error is thrown.
 </div>

 In the example below, the command `setValue` is first performing internally the element lookup and then calling the element set value command.